(Last Updated on : 30/09/2019)

 was increased during the initial years of the reign of the Sultan.
 The taxes were increased at the time when there was a famine in the Doab owing to the failures of the rain.
 The peasants instead of paying taxes abandoned their lands and adopted highway robbery.
 The tax collectors continued to collect taxes by oppression which resulted in widespread revolts.
 Thus this scheme of the Sultan failed severely.

-Agricultural Policy of Muhammad Bin Tughlaq
+Agricultural Policy of Muhammad bin Tughlaq

-Muhammad Bin Tughlaq had set up a separate department of agriculture and appointed a minister to look after it.
+Muhammad bin Tughlaq had set up a separate department of agriculture and appointed a minister to look after it.
 The main object of the department was to increase the land under cultivation.
-Though the government spent an exorbitant sum of money but this experiment failed and the scheme was abandoned after three years.
+Though the government spent an exorbitant sum of money but this experiment failed and the scheme was abandoned after 3 years.
 The corruption of the officer, inferior quality of land chosen for farming and lack of interest of cultivators who were assigned land under government administration were accountable for the failure of the scheme.

-Transfer of the Capital by Muhammad Bin Tughlaq
+Transfer of Capital by Muhammad bin Tughlaq

-Introduction of Token Currency by Muhammad Bin Tughlaq
+Introduction of Token Currency by Muhammad bin Tughlaq

 and brass coins.
 The Sultan made these token coins legal tenders and kept their value at par with gold

-Extension of Empire by Muhammad Bin Tughlaq
+Conquests of Muhammad bin Tughlaq

-Muhammad Bin Tughlaq like his father pursued the policy of annexation.
+Muhammad bin Tughlaq like his father pursued the policy of annexation.
 Whatever territories he conquered, he annexed them to the Delhi Sultanate and, thus extended its territories to the extent which no other Sultan of Delhi had even attempted.
 The Sultan conquered Peshawar and Kalanor after the return of the Mongols.
 The fort of Nagarkot was in Kangra district in Punjab

 .
 No Muslim ruler had conquered it by then and it was in the hands of a Hindu king.
 Muhammad Tughlaq conquered it though he restored it back to its ruler after his acceptance of suzerainty of Delhi.
 His plan to conquer Khurasan and Iraq failed miserably.

 .
+Muhammad failed to get any success in Rajasthan.
 He largely succeeded in carrying out his series of conquests.
 Of course, he failed at few places, yet his Empire was more extensive than any other Sultan of Delhi.
-The authority of the Sultan was acknowledged all over India, save Kashmir, Orissa
+The authority of the Sultan was acknowledged all over India, except Kashmir, Odisha

-, Rajasthan and a strip of Malabar Coast, and he established an effective system of administration over this vast empire.
+and a strip of Malabar Coast, and he established an effective system of administration over this vast empire.

 and Multan as well.